pedroelbanquero/nos-carmichael-spell/README.md

-# nos carmichael spell
+# nos santos spell

 ![Sum of factors](sum_divisors.png)

 # PRIME PERIOD GRIMOIRE VOL. 2

-The present document try to probe how rsa is more easy to solve than factorizacion of semiprimes, with the NCS method (nos-carmichael spell)
+The present document try to probe how rsa is more easy to solve than factorizacion of semiprimes, with the NSS method (nos-santos spell)

-The NCS method is a efficient way to calculate the N decimal expansion, for semiprimes .
+The NSS method is a efficient way to calculate the N decimal expansion, for semiprimes .

-The NCS method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de product of primes are NCS.
+The NSS method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de product of primes are NSS.

-The NCS method improves factorization methods for the most of small numbers and a big percentage of big numbers.
+The NSS method improves factorization methods for the most of small numbers and a big percentage of big numbers.

-The code of NOS-CARMICHAEL SPELL has been writed in haskell language.
+The code of NOS-SANTOS SPELL has been writed in haskell language.

 ## Grimoire basis spells